Korean revolutionary opera: History

 Sea of Blood was followed by the rest of the "Five Great Revolutionary Operas": The Flower Girl, Tell O' The Forest!, A True Daughter of the Party, and The Song of Mount Kumgang.
 The five plays have been performed consistently at the Pyongyang Grand Theatre since their respective debuts, with Sea of Blood and The Flower Girl both having been performed over 1,000 times each.

-Revolutionary opera flourished in North Korea as Kim Jong-il began to take charge of many aspects of the country, particularly its arts and propaganda programs.
-In September 1974, Kim Jong-il gave a "Talk to Creative Workers in the Field of Art and Literature" entitled On the Art of Opera, in which he described the most important principles of North Korean opera according to the regime.
+Revolutionary opera flourished in North Korea as Kim Jong Il began to take charge of many aspects of the country, particularly its arts and propaganda programs.
+In September 1974, Kim Jong Il gave a "Talk to Creative Workers in the Field of Art and Literature" entitled On the Art of Opera, in which he described the most important principles of North Korean opera according to the regime.
 According to Kim, because opera combines music, dance, poetry, and theatre, it "constitutes a criterion for evaluating the level of a country".
 A good revolutionary opera must reflect the time it was produced in, and be guided "strictly by revolutionary principles".
 Revolutionary opera must also be emotionally affecting to the audience and be composed of beautifully poetic words and music.

 New operas modeled after the five great revolutionary operas are continuing to be produced in North Korea.
 The operas have been performed outside of North Korea, with Sea of Blood and The Flower Girl gaining widespread popularity in China.
 Sea of Blood was performed on a two-month tour of China in May to July 2010, with many of the performances selling out.

+Controversy in South Korea

+In May 2007, used bookstore owner Kim Myeong-soo (Korean: 김명수) was arrested for selling copies of North Korean operas such as The Flower Girl and Sea of Blood.
+He was charged under Article 7, Paragraph 5 of the National Security Act which punishes those who ‘possess or acquire’ and ‘produce, transport, or distribute’ subversive material.
+After a lengthy trial, in which Kim had to attend court over 50 times, he was eventually acquitted on 30 March 2011.
+This law has stirred significant controversy in South Korea.
+It has been contested by the Constitutional Court on eight separate occasions since 1991, surviving each time.